 RECEIPTS FROM LARGE ESTATES

-Large estate tax collections t Large estate tax collections t = -2,956 + 1.76 Household Net Wortht -0.015 Real Exemption Levelt + u t
+Large estate tax collections t = -3,613 + 1.82 Household Net Wortht -0.023 Real Exemption Levelt + u t

-(-0.58) (8.02) (-2.97)
+Standard Errors (5209) (0.23) (-2.97)

-R-Bar Squared 0.7272
+R-Bar Squared 0.7062

-Durbin-Watson Statistic 1.7405

-Root Mean Squared Error \$8.951 million
+Root Mean Squared Error \$9.548 million

-Number of Observations 82
+Number of Observations 86

-Quarterly collections from small estates are estimated using a regression equation with the Wilshire 5000 stock index and the average existing single family home price in New York.
+Quarterly collections from small estates are estimated by taking the average results of two regression equations.
+The first equation use the Wilshire 5000 stock index and the average existing single family home price in New York as independent variables.
 These measures are also used at their minimum of the value at time of death or their value two quarters later.
 In addition, the top marginal tax rate of the estate tax and the Unified Credit exemption level, expressed in real terms by deflating the nominal amount by an index of household net worth, and a trend variable beginning in 2000 are included in the equation.